mortalis13/Starter-Point/readme.txt

 The admin side has the "Starter Point Options" page under the Appearance item.
 It has the following options:
 1. Disable Image Cropping: prevents WP from creating thumbnails of small/medium/large size when uploading images thgrough the Media manager.
-2. Custom CSS editor allows based on the Ace Editor engine.
+2. Custom CSS editor is based on the Ace Editor engine.
 Allows to add any CSS style to pages and posts.
 3. Use Custom CSS option: enables/disables including of the custom CSS from the editor.
 4. Restore Factory Style: button to remove color scheme style changed in the Customizer and to restore the original theme scheme.